pryv/app-web-auth3/README.md

 ### refuseAccess

-Triggered when user refuses to consent to the new app access, it notifies register by sending an RefusedAccessState (which contains nothing more than a refuse message) and then ends the auth flow ([closeOrRedirect operation](#closeorredirect)).
+Triggered when the user refuses to consent to the new app access, it notifies the Pryv.io register by sending a RefusedAccessState (which contains nothing more than a refusal message) and ends the auth flow ([closeOrRedirect operation](#closeorredirect)).

 `POST {poll url}`